Canada designates the Proud Boys as a terrorist entity

-During a September presidential debate, Donald Trump had urged them to “stand back and stand by” when asked to condemn them by a moderator.
+During a September presidential debate, Donald Trump had urged the Proud Boys to “stand back and stand by” when asked to condemn them by a moderator.

-A Canadian government senior official said the Jan.
-6 insurrection at the U.S. Capitol contributed to the designation.
+Senior officials speaking on a technical briefing said authorities had been monitoring and collecting evidence about the Proud Boys before the Capitol Hill insurrection, but confirmed that the event provided information that helped with the decision to list the organization.

+“Their intent and their escalation toward violence became quite clear,” Blair said.

+Asked whether the US will follow Canada and designate Proud Boys as a terrorist entity, White House press secretary Jen Psaki said the U.S. has a domestic extremism review underway.
+“We will wait for that review to conclude before we make any determinations,” Psaki said.

-The terrorist designation means the group may have assets seized and face harsher terrorism-related criminal penalties.
+The terrorist designation in Canada means the group may have assets seized and face harsher terrorism-related criminal penalties.
 A government official said just because they are a member doesn’t mean they will be charged with a crime, but if they do engage in violent acts they could be charged with terrorist crimes.

 Sending money to the organization or buying Proud Boys paraphernalia would also be a crime.